govuk-one-login/mobile-credential-sharing-ios/README.md

 ## How to consume the SDK
 When consuming the SDK, some initial set-up is required:

-In the Info.plist the relevant `UIBackgroundModes` must be set to enable the relevant bluetooth connections.
+In the Info.plist the relevant `UIBackgroundModes` must be set to enable bluetooth connections.
 - If using the Sharing SDK as a Holder, `bluetooth-peripheral` must be added.
-- If consuiming as a Verifier, the `bluetooth-central` must be added.
+- If consuming as a Verifier, the `bluetooth-central` must be added.

 ```swift
 <key>UIBackgroundModes</key>